Muoi: The Legend of a Portrait: Vietnamese reaction

 "unsuitable contents," which led to a delay in Vietnamese release.
 Because of this, it became the second horror film to be released in Vietnam, while another in the genre, Ngoi nha ma am/Suoi oan hon (Haunted House/Ghosted Stream), came out in August.

 Finally, Muoi was released on December 24, 2007 with the first rating in Vietnamese film history: an under-16 ban for disturbing violence and horror image.
 Though stuck with this restriction, Muoi also had to suffer from scene cuts requested by the bureau.
-These include Muoi's right leg breakage, a monk's body falling, and So-hee's death.
+These include Muoi's right leg breakage, a monk's body falling, and Eun-jung's death.

 Awards

 At 2008's 7th Golden Kite Awards (the local equivalent of the Oscars), Phuoc Sang Films chose to send Muoi to the examining judge; afterwards, controversy arose because it was not considered a "real Vietnamese film" (most of the film was shot by Koreans).
 However, the film still received accolades for Best Cinematography and Best Sounds.